-Truck Accident Lawyers in Birmingham
+Truck Accident Lawyers in Alabama

-If you’ve been injured in a collision with a large truck in the Birmingham area, you should know that you have legal options that can greatly ease the financial losses you are facing.
+If you’ve been injured in a collision with a large truck in Alabama, you should know that you have legal options that can greatly ease the financial losses you are facing.
 Your injuries and personal damages are likely significant since an automobile is no match for a mammoth tractor-trailer carrying tens of thousands of pounds of cargo.
 Truck accident cases can quickly become complicated and should not be taken on alone.
-With Norris Injury Lawyers’ team of Birmingham personal injury attorneys, you don’t have to fight your case by yourself; we’re here to represent your interests and ensure that you don’t get insurance company, speak to one of our accident lawyers at a free consultation to address any of your concerns.
+With Norris Injury Lawyers’ team of Alabama personal injury attorneys, you don’t have to fight your case by yourself; we’re here to represent your interests and ensure that you don’t get insurance company, speak to one of our accident lawyers at a free consultation to address any of your concerns.

 Proving Negligence in a Truck Accident

-When it comes to proving fault in a Birmingham truck accident, Alabama follows an arcane theory of negligence called “contributory negligence.”
+When it comes to proving fault in a Alabama 18-Wheeler accident, Alabama follows an arcane theory of negligence called “contributory negligence.”
 The basic premise behind this legal theory is that if you are involved in an accident with a tractor trailer, you are barred from recovering any damages at all if you are proven to be even the slightest bit at fault in your accident.
 It doesn’t matter that the truck driver was fatigued driving and swerved into your lane without signaling, giving you no time to swerve and avoid the accident; if you were driving over the speed limit or otherwise driving in a way that could attribute fault to the accident, you will be unable to recover compensation for your injuries, no matter how severe.
 It’s the job of your personal injury attorney, then, to prove that you were completely blameless in your accident.

 Once the accident lawyers have proven that you were innocent in your wreck, he or she must prove that the truck driver was acting negligently.
 Negligence consists of four elements, all of which must be met in order for a personal injury lawsuit to be successful.
-Your Birmingham truck accident lawyer must prove that:
+Your Alabama truck accident lawyer must prove that:

 - The truck drivers maintained a duty to you to drive in a safe manner;